 All it takes is a small action plan to help get organized.

 RELATED: Feeling overwhelmed with kids home for the summer?
 Try these tips!

 What Happens BEFORE we head to the pool:

 What happens before we head out to the pool is the most important step.

 Below are Amazon Affiliate Links that we love and help us stay organized.

-- Apply sunscreen and get dressed in suits before leaving the house.
+Apply sunscreen and get dressed in suits before leaving the house.
+Here are our favorites:

 My Favorite Food Containers:

 POOL and SHOWER BAGS